MCV-2024-C1-Project/Team7/README.md

 ![Example of the results after applying each of the steps of the segmentation pipeline over a sample (step 6 is not shown, as the outcome is the same as in step 5)](figs/segmentation_example.png)

 ### Task 4
-In Task 4, we must combina all the previous methods, so that we can go from a raw, noisy image to the predictions for the paintings found in the image.
+In Task 4, we must combine all the previous methods, so that we can go from a raw, noisy image to the predictions for the paintings found in the image.
+The file `generate_submission_background.py` computes the steps described in tasks 1, 2 and 3 in a single pipeline, generating the top K predictions for each of the queries.

-TO DO
-TO DO
-TO DO

 <h2 id="files-in-this-project">📂 Files in this project</h2>